Bloceducare/SafeKeep-contracts/README.md

 A smart contract wallet called **SafeKeep** is used to store, send, and receive cryptocurrency assets.
 It also helps prevent the loss of money over the long term.
 In cases of unanticipated events like wallet loss, owner death, compromised wallets, etc., Safekeep recovers funds.

-The endless capabilities that can be introduced to safeKeep in the future to suit new features in the bitcoin realm are what I find most intriguing about it.
+The endless capabilities that can be introduced to safeKeep in the future to suit new features in the blockchain realm are what I find most intriguing about it.
 When a vault owner decides he no longer needs a certain function, he can downgrade it from his vault as well.
 These features are referred to as modules and can be installed into each vault at his discretion.

 ## The technicality of building safeKeep: